On a Wire

-On a Wire is the third studio album by American rock band The Get Up Kids on Vagrant Records.
+On a Wire is the third studio album by American emo band the Get Up Kids on Vagrant Records.
 Released three years after their breakout sophomore album Something to Write Home About, On a Wire was a massive departure from the band's established sound, eschewing the brighter pop-punk that helped define emo as a genre in favor of a darker, more adult sound inspired by 70's rock bands like Led Zeppelin.

 Reception to the album was extremely divisive, and is widely seen as having derailed the band's career just as emo was starting to break into the mainstream with contemporaries like Jimmy Eat World and Dashboard Confessional receiving extensive radio play.
 However, in the years since, the album has been re-appraised, with many praising its complex songwriting.